UCMercedACM/Chapter-Website/docs/onboarding/contributing.rst

 When you create a pull request, please ensure that the following is done:

 1. Ensure that you have forked the repository and created a branch from ``react-rewite`` with the correct naming conventions as mentioned :ref:`above <Branch Naming Convention>`.
-2. Make sure that you have noted the changes in the ``changelog.md`` file.
-3. Make sure that your PR comments describe what the changes are and follow the template
+2. Make sure that your PR comments describe what the changes are and follow the template
-4. Your code is properly formatted and linted (and all workflows are passing).
+3. Your code is properly formatted and linted (and all workflows are passing).

 Git Commit Guidelines
 ---------------------